nuaq2005/SmartSort/README.md

 1. The **user uploads a photo** from the frontend.
 2. The **Flask backend** receives it, processes it through the **PyTorch model**, and returns classification + emission data.
 3. **Firebase** stores user data and leaderboard status.
-4. The **frontend** displays classification results, CO₂ estimates, and leaderboard updates in real time.
+4. The **frontend** displays classification results and CO₂ estimates

 ### 🧠 Key Design Decisions
 - Used **Flask** for lightweight API serving and seamless Python ML integration